Newark Savings Bank (Newark, OH)

 Newspaper Excerpt

-The Newark Savings Bank did not open its doors today and the court has appointed a receiver.
+The Newark Savings Bank did not open its doors today.
+The court appointed a receiver.

 Source